Jiin-dom/EduCoach/docs/info/learning_path_explained.md

 The learning path should act as an **active planner**, not just a reporting screen.

-Once EduCoach identifies weak, overdue, or still-developing concepts, it should turn those findings into new study work:
+Once EduCoach has concept and scheduling data, it should turn those findings into study work.
+At first upload this is a baseline plan; after attempts it becomes performance-adaptive:

 1. **Targeted quizzes**
    - Generate quizzes weighted toward weak concepts or overdue review topics.